tmf-map/docsite/docs/typescript/2.interface/as-object-array-type.md

 ---
-title: Object Interface
+title: As object or array type
-sidebar_label: Object Interface
+sidebar_label: As object or array type
 ---

 import Img from '../../../src/components/Img';